niwciu/LCD_HD44780/ReadMe.md

 ### 2. lcd_hd44780_def_char.h
 Header file for defining user special characters and user special characters banks.
 Each bank can contain up to 8 characters that are user-defined combinations of characters from defined user-special characters.
 This allows to creation of different combinations of special characters that can be loaded depending on current code needs.
 ### 3. lcd_hd44780_interface.h
 Header file with library interface declaration that needs to be implemented on the drivers' side.
-Please look at the code examples in the"hw" folder and search for the "LCD_IO_driver.c" file for more details.
+Please look at the code examples in the "examples" folder and search for the "LCD_IO_driver.c" file for more details.
 ### 4. lcd_hd44780.c
 Library main C file
 ### 5. lcd_hd44780.h